 The vaccine is also in limited supply, and it can be hard to predict when and how much vaccine will be needed for an epidemic.
 As a result, limited quantities often arrive too late to do much good.

 A factor of economics

-But achieving the same results in Africa, where thousands more people are stricken with meningitis A every year, has largely been a factor of economics.
+But achieving the same results in Africa, where thousands more people were stricken with meningitis A every year, was largely a factor of economics.
 Group A meningococcal disease is virtually nonexistent in industrialized countries, and multinational vaccine manufacturers have largely concentrated on developing products for developed-world markets.
 As a result, no Africa-specific meningococcal vaccines had been developed until PATH and World Health Organization partnered to create the Meningitis Vaccine Project (MVP).

 The MVP solution

 The MVP team developed an innovative model to bring an effective conjugate vaccine to fruition by centering its strategy on the public health problem in sub-Saharan Africa.
-“The project has always been driven by the public health need,” says MVP director Dr. Marc LaForce.
+“The project has always been driven by the public health need,” said former MVP director Dr. Marc LaForce.

 The vaccine had to specifically address sub-Saharan Africa’s unique need for long-lasting and widespread protection against group A meningococci, and it had to be affordable for the African countries where it would be used.
 It would have little commercial value outside of Africa.

-This breakthrough creates an affordable solution for the millions of people who live in fear of the annual dangerous and deadly group A meningococcal epidemics.
-It will prevent a disease that has plagued the region for 100 years, thus protecting and enhancing the health and lives of African families and communities for years to come.
+This breakthrough created an affordable solution for the millions of people who live in fear of annual group A meningococcal epidemics.
+Launched throughout Africa’s meningitis belt, the MenAfricVac® vaccine is preventing a disease that has plagued the region for 100 years, thus protecting and enhancing the health and lives of African families and communities for years to come.